Classification: Professional Exempt

 CERTIFICATES, LICENSES, REGISTRATIONS

-Plans, organizes and conducts occupational therapy program in community’s home or early childhood setting to facilitate development and rehabilitation of mentally, physically, or emotionally disabled persons by performing the following duties.
+Plans, organizes, and conducts occupational therapy programs in a child’s home, classroom or early childhood setting to facilitate development and rehabilitation of mentally, physically, or emotionally disabled persons by performing the following duties.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 (Include the following but are not limited to, other duties may be assigned)

 - Provides therapy in gross motor, fine motor and cognitive skills and activities of daily living with children from birth to age 10 in school, clinic, home or other natural environment.

 - Conducts evaluations including Peabody Developmental Motor Scales, Bayley Scales of Infant Development, Sensory Processing, and others.

 - Documents evaluations, treatment notes and progress reports, contributes to child’s Individual Family Service Plan and Individual Education Plan.

 - Actively engages in a team approach with therapists, parents, teachers, and classroom assistants to serve children.